-Whether we’ve been told to ‘toughen up’ because we’re too sensitive, or that we’re being ‘heartless and insensitive’, the question of what makes a man – or woman – gentle, is one worthy of reflection.
-Whilst I believe we are in the process of change, up until now, we appear to have mistaken gentleness for weakness; seen sensitivity as something to be ridiculed or denied expression.
-But they are two very different things.
+Whether we’ve been told to toughen up because we’re too sensitive, or that we’re heartless and insensitive, the question of what makes a man or woman gentle, is one worthy of reflection.
+While I believe we are in the process of change, up until now, we appear to have mistaken gentleness for weakness; seen sensitivity as something to be ridiculed or denied expression.
+But they are two very different things!
 Gentleness takes strength!
-Without gentleness, being ‘strong’ risks devolving into force or ‘power over’ others and ourselves; particularly over our feelings.
+Without gentleness, being strong risks devolving into force or power over others and ourselves, particularly over our feelings.

-The ability to be responsive to what’s going on within and around us, and to what’s happening with other people, has a huge impact on the harmony and success of our relationships.
-Sensitivity allows us to appreciate not only the people in our lives, but some of life’s finest – and least expensive – gifts, whether through our physical senses or our inner sense.
+The ability to respond to what’s going on inside ourselves, and to notice what’s happening with others, have a considerable impact on the harmony and success of our relationships.
+Sensitivity allows us to appreciate not only the people in our lives but some of life’s finest – and least expensive – gifts, whether through our physical senses or our inner sense.

 Like everything, sensitivity has both light and shade.
 There’s no denying that many people find the world a painful, confusing, or isolating place.
-And in traumatic situations or when sadness, loss, disappointment or anger feel overwhelming, any one of us may shut down our feelings, don the mask of bravado or adopt our great Aussie mantra of “She’ll be right mate” in order to ‘survive’.
-What’s important is that at some future time we ‘come out of hiding’ and re-connect with the joy of life!
+And in traumatic situations or when sadness, loss, disappointment or anger feel overwhelming, any of us could shut down our feelings, don the mask of bravado or adopt our great Aussie mantra of “She’ll be right mate!”, to survive.
+What’s important is that eventually we come out of hiding and re-connect with the joy of life!

 It takes persistent courage and strength to stand firm in your belief in the rightness of treating yourself and others with empathy; a quality we are meant to be taught as children and one which is often missing in someone who bullies others.